QuickBooks Connect 2018: A Lesson on Inspiration

 LivePlan’s mission is to help people succeed in business, both accountants and their small business clients, which makes QuickBooks Connect the ideal conference for us.

 QuickBooks Connect seems to get bigger and bolder each year.
-As an app partner, the LivePlan team (and our Outpost team, for the first time!) attends with a focused goal: to reach as many customers as we can, face to face, to listen to the problems they are trying to solve and determine if we can help.
+As an app partner, the LivePlan team attends with a focused goal: to reach as many customers as we can, face to face, to listen to the problems they are trying to solve, and determine if we can help.
 We love that job!
 And QB Connect is special because it brings both small business clients and accountants together in one space.
 They support one another, and we get the opportunity to hear from a wide range of users.

 We also attend excited to hear from Intuit and thought leaders in the industry about what is relevant now.
 What are the messages?
 How are customers resonating with those messages?
 And how can we respond in kind?

 This year, our team was especially inspired.
 Intuit does a great job of infusing their passion and drive into the conference through main stage speakers, break-out sessions, and even the hallways and break areas, where local vendors sell their creations and live music fills the air.

 As our team gathered together at the end of the conference for a celebratory cocktail, we debriefed and shared what we learned.
 We couldn’t all be everywhere, but our team did make a concerted effort to take in as much as possible.
 It was fun to share and discuss what we were most excited about, from software features, moments from break-out sessions, and Intuit itself—the company.